 Hiking is the only plausible way of getting a bike up and over the long, steep ascents, including the infamous Yak Ru final assault up Thorong-La Pass.
 Most of your time on foot will be spent hiking your bike instead of running with it.
 To train for these long stints on foot, load up a backpack (more prominent than your regular hydration pack) with a weight that simulates that of your bike, and go for a sustained hike up and down some steep trails or stairs.
 When you are comfortable, add a bit more weight to build strength further.

 Taken to extremes, one might even opt for lugging an actual bicycle up and down for training.
 This is a severe form of conditioning, but it puts heaps of strength endurance and familiarity with weight-bearing in the bank – these will prove useful on the Yak Ru’s sustained uphill hike-a-bikes.

 3. Functional fitness training

-Even more bold in nature, but certainly an approach that has been gaining firm traction in various sporting circles is the idea of functional fitness training.
+Even bolder in nature, but certainly an approach that has been gaining firm traction in various sporting circles is the idea of functional fitness training.
 It is not merely pumping iron at the gym; it is about conditioning the body to execute movements that are common in every-day life.
-Swiftly lifting a bike onto one shoulder or overhead, nimbly carrying it on uneven, un-rideable sections; walking briskly uphill while pushing a bike; bracing your body in a sustained descending position on a high-speed, bumpy downhill – these are all functional movements, and they require more than just well-trained cycling legs and extensive endurance.
+Swiftly lifting a bike onto one shoulder or overhead, nimbly carrying it on uneven, un-rideable sections; walking briskly uphill while pushing a bike; bracing your body in a sustained descending position on a high-speed, bumpy downhill – these are all functional movements.
+They require more than just well-trained cycling legs and long endurance.
 Upper body strength, explosive power, core stability, and resistance to injury are all traits (amongst many others) required, and should not be neglected.
 A suitable functional fitness routine will address these requirements.